 An analytical and expositional study of the critical problems, historical backgrounds, and prophetic significance of these books.
-Prerequisite: Biblical Literature sequence.
 Prerequisite: BI103 and BI105.
 (Spring, Alt.)

 BI322 James (3)

 An analytical and expositional study of the Epistle of James emphasizing the practical outworking of faith.
 Prerequisite: BI103 and BI105.
 (Alt)